Our Guiding Principles

 Memorial Day Ceremony

-Members of our organization, as is our tradition, met afterwards at nearby Fiona’s Coffe Bar and Bakery on Erie Street.
+Members of our organization, as is our tradition, gathered afterwards at nearby Fiona’s Coffe Bar and Bakery on Erie Street.

 2nd Annual Sip and Relax